Fayetteville starting pay exceeds state median for all teachers, figures show

 Median teachers' pay in Arkansas public schools was $49,822 when Gov. Asa Hutchinson signed legislation in early 2021 specifically to address the gap in teacher pay between the state's school districts.
 Act 679 of 2021 and other legislation addressing teacher pay is expected to raise that median pay to $51,822 by 2023.
 The Fayetteville School Board unanimously approved a $50,000 starting salary for teachers Thursday.

-"Act 679 will help, but it will take a couple of years, and it's not like the highest paying school districts are going to be sitting on their hands," Mike Mertens, assistant executive director of the Arkansas Association of Educational Administrators, said of the Fayetteville increase.
-Closing gaps in teacher pay has been a goal of the state's school administrators for years.
+"Act 679 will help, but it will take a couple of years, and it's not like the highest-paying school districts are going to be sitting on their hands," Mike Mertens, assistant executive director of the Arkansas Association of Educational Administrators, said of the Fayetteville increase.

 Teacher pay is based on both a teacher's years of experience and level of education.
 A Fayetteville teacher with a master's degree and 30 years of experience, for example, would earn $77,161 under next year's salary schedule.